 Thoughts on employee surveys and online forums

-Employee engagement surveys and online forums can be good ways to gather additional feedback from people, but they are NOT substitutes for actually talking to people and getting feedback through in person conversations.
+When you’re deciding how to get feedback from employees, employee engagement surveys and online forums can be good ways to gather additional feedback from people, but they are NOT substitutes for actually talking to people and getting feedback through in-person conversations.

 A well-constructed employee engagement survey can tell you where to look for problems, but not what the problem is or why there is a problem.
 Surveys are for companies what smoke detectors are for homes: early warning systems.
 We recommend them.
 But, make sure you use them to identify areas for further conversation, not as a replacement for talking to people.